unicornunicode/FACT/README.md

 # Manual Deployment

-You'll need Python 3.9+ on your controller node and worker nodes.
+You'll need Python 3.9+ on your controller node and worker nodes, and Node.js for the UI.
+Additionally, you'll need to install [grpcwebproxy](https://github.com/improbable-eng/grpc-web/tree/master/go/grpcwebproxy), [Elasticsearch and Kibana](https://www.elastic.co/start).

 Install FACT on the controller node and worker nodes with: